suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 At some point, some weeks ago, I've stumbled upon [this fascinating read](https://memorycorruption.net/posts/rce-lua-factorio/).
 In it, the author thoroughly explains an RCE
-(Remote Code Execution) they found on the lua interpreter used in the [Factorio](https://www.factorio.com/) game.
-I heartily recommend anyone interested in game scripting, exploit development or, in general, cool low-level hacks, to check out the blogpost, as it contains a real wealth of insights.
+(Remote Code Execution) they found on the Lua interpreter used in the [Factorio](https://www.factorio.com/) game.
+I heartily recommend anyone interested in game scripting, exploit development, or just cool low-level hacks, to check out the blogpost -- as it contains a real wealth of insights.

-The author topped this off by releasing, at the end of the blogpost, a challenge consisting of a lua interpreter running in-browser for readers to exploit on their own.
+The author topped this off by releasing a companion challenge to the writeup;
+it consists of a Lua interpreter, running in-browser, for readers to exploit on their own.
 Solving the challenge was a fun ride and a great addition to the content!

-The challenge is different enough from the blogpost that it makes sense to document a writeup, plus I find enjoyment in writing, so there's that.
+The challenge is different enough from the blogpost that it makes sense to document a writeup.
+Plus, I find enjoyment in writing, so there's that.

 I hope you'll find this content useful in your journey :)